mrdoob/three.js/threejs/lessons/threejs-transparency.md

 How you accomplish that is up to you.
 If I was using modeling package like [Blender](https://blender.org) I'd probably do this manually by adjusting texture coordinates.
-Here though we're using `PlaneBufferGeometry` which by default stretches the texture across the plane.
+Here though we're using `PlaneGeometry` which by default stretches the texture across the plane.
 Like we [covered before](threejs-textures.html) By setting the [`texture.repeat`](Texture.repeat) and [`texture.offset`](Texture.offset) we can scale and move the texture to get